SirPlease/ZoneMod/Changelogs/Zonemod-1.8.md

 * **Melee:**
   * The Melee Limit has been removed.
-  * Your Melee weapon will now be dropped when hit by a Tank, instead of switching to your primary weapon.
-    * The previous method had a few very annoying bugs and it was rather annoying to keep switching to your melee after being hit, let alone that it was still bypassable.
-    * While this method isn't ideal and still feels unnatural, trying out a new mechanic beats playing with a method that can break games entirely.
-  * Melee Weapons do **300** damage per hit on Tanks again.
-  * The weapon limits on melees have been removed.
     * This has been done because it simply feels very unnatural and the other nerfs so far seem sufficient already.
+  * If you're holding out your Melee when being punched by a Tank you no longer switch to your primary weapon.
+    * This "feature" had a game-breaking bug where you'd drop your primary weapon and you'd be unable to pick it back up.
+  * Melee Weapons do **225** damage per hit on Tank.

 * **Shotguns:**
   * Shotguns have received powerful and enjoyable buffs to their range and damage on Tank.
-    * These changes have been very OP in the past, lets see how they balance out against a much stronger Infected Side.
+    * These changes have been very OP in the past, lets see how they balance out against a much stronger Infected Side and along the Zonemod Uzi.

+* **Silenced Uzi:**
+  * Silenced Uzis have been slightly nerfed in terms of spread per shot.